ubccr/ccrdocs/pages/getting-started.md

 The Center for Computational Research (CCR) at the University at Buffalo is a high-performance computing center offering faculty, staff, students, and local businesses access to supercomputing environments, high-end visualization services, an on-premise research cloud environment, and experienced staff to help you move your research forward.

 !!!
 Note
     CCR provides UB's research computing resources.
-All other IT services and support at UB is provided by [UBIT](https://buffalo.edu/ubit)
+All other IT services and support at UB is provided by [UB Information Technology (UBIT)](https://buffalo.edu/ubit)

 If you are unfamiliar with CCR and what services and resources we provide, please take a look at our detailed website: [https://buffalo.edu/ccr](https://buffalo.edu/ccr)